AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-publish-api.md

 ## Next steps

 After reading this document, you now know how to submit a publish request for your destination.
-The Adobe Experience Platform team will review your publish request and get back to you.
+The Adobe Experience Platform team will review your publish request and get back to you with five business days.